tanneryilmaz/flask_website/README.md

 the routes.py file and passes in post.id as the method's argument.

 -The pagination object called 'posts' in the route.py file holds all of the posts that are in our database.
 Storing the posts in this object makes it easier to access the posts in a way that allows us to make our homepage have different pages.

+-When you instantiate a blueprint, you can then pass routes to that blueprint instance.
+Then, when you create an app using the create_app() function, you register each of these blueprints with the instance of the app that you are creating.
+In my project, this is done in the flask_blog\__init__.py

 This is a blog I am building using Flask.
 I am using Corey Schafer's tutorials for guidance.
 A link to his tutorials is provided below: https://www.youtube.com/watch?v=MwZwr5Tvyxo